AmyShafer/Its-Raining-Again-Or-Is-It/README.md

 ## Possible-improvements

-We hoped to change the ticker tape based on the weather requested by visited.
-We thought it would be neat if the ticker tape said things like "You can expect rain!".
+We thought it would be dramatic if the ticker tape Favicons changed based on the weather requested.
+You can expect this little bit extra in the future, Honey!

 The spacing of the weather cards could be better.
 We're still getting the hang of Bootstrap.